-A contract for provision of a faults response service, all asset maintenance works and minor capital works has been entered into between NTL and Delta Utility Services Ltd. This five year term contract commenced on 1 April 2011.
+A contract for provision of a faults response service, all asset maintenance works and minor capital works exists between NTL and Delta Utility Services Ltd. This five year term contract commenced on 1 April 2011.
 During 2015 the contract was renewed and extended for a further five year term commencing on 1 April 2016.